nira-community/awesome-low-level/README.md

 #### 7. Game Engine Development

-Game engine development is one of the broadest areas in low-level programming because it combines several disciplines into a single system.
-Instead of building an entire game, you're building the technology that games run on.
-A game engine acts as the foundation that handles graphics, physics, audio, input, memory management, and many other systems working together behind the scenes.
+Game engine development is one of the broadest areas in low-level programming because it combines many different fields into one system.
+Instead of building a whole game, you're building the technology that games run on.
+A game engine handles things like graphics, physics, audio, input, memory management, and many other systems working together underneath.

-In this field, you'll primarily work with C++, and sometimes C#, Rust, or scripting languages such as Lua.
-You'll encounter systems like rendering engines, physics engines, audio systems, animation systems, resource management, entity-component systems (ECS), memory allocators, multithreading, scripting systems, and asset pipelines.
-Graphics APIs such as Vulkan, DirectX, and OpenGL are also commonly used, along with mathematical concepts like vectors, matrices, transformations, and collision detection.
+You'll mainly work with C++, and sometimes C#, Rust, or scripting languages like Lua.
+You'll come across systems like rendering, physics, audio, animation, resource management, entity-component systems (ECS), memory allocators, multithreading, scripting, and asset pipelines.
+Graphics APIs like Vulkan, DirectX, and OpenGL are also commonly used, along with math concepts like vectors, matrices, transformations, and collision detection.

-> Game engine developers often work with technologies found in engines such as Unreal Engine, Unity, Godot, Source Engine, and custom in-house engines.
-The field also overlaps with graphics programming, physics simulation, network programming, tools development, and performance optimization.
+> Game engine developers often work with technologies found in engines like Unreal Engine, Unity, Godot, Source Engine, or custom engines.
+The field also overlaps with graphics programming, physics simulation, networking, tools development, and performance optimization.

 - **[Awesome Game Engine Dev](https://github.com/stevinz/awesome-game-engine-dev)**
 - **[Awesome Game Engines](https://github.com/ChessMax/awesome-game-engines)**